-Unfortunately, we can't advise you on your likelihood of being accepted for a particular graduate course.
+Unfortunately, the Graduate Admissions Team can't advise you on your likelihood of being accepted for a particular graduate course.
 Bear in mind that Oxford’s graduate admissions process is very competitive.
 This means that you're unlikely to be offered a place if your qualifications are below the minimum entry requirements for your course, and meeting the minimum entry requirements doesn't necessarily mean you will be offered a place.

 If your qualifications aren't from the UK, visit our International Qualifications page for guidance on the grades and qualifications that are considered equivalent to the University's minimum entry requirements.

-If you're still unsure whether your previous academic study will enable you to make a competitive application, contact the relevant academic department using the contact details on your course page.
+If your qualifications aren't listed, or you're still unsure whether your previous academic study will enable you to make a competitive application, contact the relevant academic department using the contact details on your course page.

 Entering your qualifications

-If you have a non-UK qualification, you don't need to convert this to the UK degree classification, or provide an official statement of comparability from UK NARIC.
+If you have a non-UK qualification, you don't need to convert this to the UK degree classification, or provide an official statement of comparability from UK ENIC.

-You should not enter details of qualifications studied prior to university, eg high school.
+Please do not enter details of qualifications you studied before university, eg high school.